Network requests

 }

-This can also be used with existing Clients to add in Embrace's logging functionality.
-For example:
+You can also use this with existing Clients to add Embrace's logging functionality:

 void main() async {